 Adrian has completed a Master of Science in Earth Science with First Class Honours, and his thesis examined hazards, exposures, vulnerabilities and impacts in the coastal environment at New Zealand’s largest export port.

-Executive Director, Australian Institute for Disaster Resilience
+Senior Project Officer, Knowledge Development, Australian Institute for Disaster Resilience